Series B banknotes

 The Series B banknotes (Nótaí bainc sraith B) of Ireland replaced the Series A banknotes.
-The banknotes were issued between 1976 and 1992 by the Central Bank of Ireland, the series was replaced in 1993 by Series C banknotes.
+The banknotes were issued between 1976 and 1992 by the Central Bank of Ireland, before being replaced in 1993 by Series C banknotes.

 Banknotes

 The Central Bank announced its intention for the new banknotes in December 1971 and Servicon, an Irish design company, was employed to design the notes of the denominations; £1, £5, £10, £20, £50 and £100.
 The £100 note was never issued or circulated; this remains somewhat of an idiosyncrasy in the issue of Irish banknotes as this is the only series without a note of this denomination.
 The series was Legal Tender from 1976–1995, although not printed after May 1993.

 The theme chosen for these notes was history of Ireland, and each note featured the portrait of a person with this theme in mind from a particular era from historic to modern and complementing visual elements.
 The portrait of Lady Lavery painted by Sir John Lavery was retained from Series A; contained as a watermark in the unprinted space.
 Each banknote has the signature of the Governor of the Central Bank of Ireland and the Secretary of the Department of Finance.

 During much of the period of circulation of this series, foreign exchange controls prohibited the export of any notes larger than £20 from the Republic.